DamianRavi/PyreBrowser/README.md

 5. Search for the domain you want in the address bar, upload the build folder and then purchase the site.
 We automatically host new sites for a few weeks for others to seed.

 ## Perfectly Indexed Sites • No Advertising Bias • No Censorship
 PyreSearch pulls all websites from the blockchain and indexes them thoroughly.
 It uses a completely unbiased search algorithm and has no cencorship or monetary influence.
+Pyre URLs also allow all UTF-8 characters and so all languages are supported!

 ## Integrated Crypto ID and Payment system for all sites
 PyrePass is a wallet similar to Metamask and has several cool features including cross-chain compatability and integrated staking functionality.
 We want it to be something similar to a google address with seamless integration for user databases and ecommerce payments.
 It also acts as a good store of savings as you can quickly stake funds for 14% interest with Polkadot (We will add a few other staking options for a more balanced portfolio later).